festvox/datasets-CMU_Wilderness/README.md

 and Flite in NANTTV/voices/ This will take at least 48 hours on a 12 core machine.

-Create a Speech to Text model
+# Create Speech To Text Model

     cd NANTTV
     nohup ../bin/do_found make_asr &